-Making a Poultice for Getting Blood Out of Natural Stone
+Making a Poultice for Getting Blood out of Natural Stone

 For the purposes of getting blood out of a stone, a stone cleaning poultice is defined as a porous solid blended with a solvent.
 The poultice is intended to remove stains, including blood, from stone like marble, granite, and others.

-For lighter colored stones, you can fashion a poultice that is made from equal parts flour and powered borax.
+For lighter colored stones, you can fashion a poultice that is made from equal parts flour and powdered borax.
 Hydrogen peroxide is used as the liquid cleaning agent.
 If you are dealing with a darker stone, powdered detergent combined with distilled water can form an idyllic poultice.

 Before using a particular poultice, test it on an inconspicuous section of the subject stone.
-This permits you the ability to confirm that a particular poultice will not stain or otherwise damage stone.
+This permits you the ability to confirm that a particular poultice will not stain or otherwise damage the stone.

 Steps to Get Blood Our of Stone